niplav/site/platforms.md

 [dynomight 2022](https://dynomight.net/prediction-market-causation/#7)
 has a cool proposal:

-> Fortunately, there’s a good (and well-known) alternative, which is to randomize decisions sometimes, at random.
-You tell people: “I will roll a 20-sided die.
-If it comes up 1-19, everyone gets their money back and I do what I want.
-If it comes up 20, the bets activate and I decide what to do using a coinflip.”

-> What’s nice about this is that you can do whatever you want when 1-19 come up, including making your decisions using the market prices.
-But you must make decisions randomly sometimes, because if bets never activate, no one will waste their time betting in your market.

-> This is elegant.
-Oh, and by the way are you THE NSF or DARPA or THE NIH or A BILLIONAIRE WHO WANTS TO SPEND LOTS OF MONEY AND BRAG ABOUT HOW YOU ADVANCED THE STATE OF HUMAN KNOWLEDGE MORE THAN ALL THOSE OTHER LAME BILLIONAIRES WHO WOULDN’T KNOW A HIGH ROI IF IT HIT THEM IN THE FACE?
+> Oh, and by the way are you THE NSF or DARPA or THE NIH or A BILLIONAIRE WHO WANTS TO SPEND LOTS OF MONEY AND BRAG ABOUT HOW YOU ADVANCED THE STATE OF HUMAN KNOWLEDGE MORE THAN ALL THOSE OTHER LAME BILLIONAIRES WHO WOULDN’T KNOW A HIGH ROI IF IT HIT THEM IN THE FACE?
 Well how about this:

 > 1. Gather proposals for a hundred RCTs that would each be really expensive but also really awesome.
 (E.g. you could investigate `SALT → MORTALITY` or `ALCOHOL → MORTALITY` or `UBI → HUMAN FLOURISHING`.)
 > 2. Fund highly liquid markets to predict the outcome of each of these RCTs, conditional on them being funded.